nyu-oop-fall16/hw1/README.md

 In order to get full credit you must do several things.

 * Send an email to me with your Github account.
-* Create a Github repository that is a fork of this repository.
+* Clone a Github repository for hw1.
 * A log of your first sbt console session.
 * Some commits to your new Github repository.